ashrane111/AI-GovBot/data/data-pipeline/readme/setup.md

 ## How to use Airflow

 We will be using the dockerized version of Airflow.
 For windows, Docker Desktop will be required with work in WSL.
-For Mac and Linux, docker should be self-explanatory.
+For Linux, docker should be self-explanatory.
+M-architecture macs might have issues with Tensorflow.

 ### Setting up the environment